mbenetti/Bash_course/README.md

 * Remember to enable the rights to run the script with `chmod +x Intro_to_bash.sh`

 Update 10.2022.
-Now you can follow with the code block in the ebook.
+Now you can follow and copy+past the code blocks from the ebook.

 https://mauro-benetti-1.gitbook.io/tutorials/intro-to-bash